kaigu1990/mcradds/cran-comments.md

 0 errors | 0 warnings | 1 note

+Maintainer: 'Kai Gu <gukai1212@163.com>'

+   New submission

 * This is a new release.
-* Suggests or Enhances not in mainstream repositories: `mcr`.
-Because `mcr` package is not available in CRAN.
+* As `mcr` package is not available in CRAN for now, I add not running statement for the examples.
 But users can install it from archived version.

 ## revdepcheck results